malaybaku/VMagicMirror/README_en.md

 - From 2 URLs get `.nupkg` file by `Download package`, and expand them as zip file.
 - In the expanded zip, see `lib/netstandard1.3/` to get file `SharpDX.dll` and `SharpDX.DirectInput.dll`.
 Put these file in anywhere on the Unity project.

+RawInput.Sharp can be installed with almost same work flow.

+- Get `.nupkg` from NuGet gallery and expand as zip to get `lib/netstandard1.1/RawInput.Sharp.dll`
+- Create `RawInputSharp` folder in Unity project's Assets folder, and put dll into the folder.

 ### 4.3.
 Build